The Young Rajah: Reception

-Rudolph Valentino in a costume designed by Natacha Rambova.
+Valentino in a costume designed by Natacha Rambova.

 This film was one of Valentino's most commercially and critically unsuccessful motion pictures.
 Photoplay described it as "The glamorous Rodolph Valentino's latest—and worst—vehicle."

+Valentino expressed disappointment with The Young Rajah, the last film he completed before going on strike against Famous Players–Lasky.
+He stated that the dispute arose too late to prevent a production he felt fell below his standards, remarking, "I was terribly disappointed in it.
+I felt sick."

 The film is perhaps best remembered today for its elaborate and suggestive costumes, which were designed by Valentino's wife Natacha Rambova.
 Photographs of Valentino wearing these outfits, some of which left little to the imagination, are still widely circulated today.